-This is just one of nearly 100 articles in the author’s Astronomy Digest http://www.ianmorison.com
+This is just one of over 100 articles in the author’s Astronomy Digest http://www.ianmorison.com

 The mount on which ones telescope is attached is, in many ways, just as important as the telescope itself – and some say more important.
 If it is not sufficiently robust to support the weight of the telescope and its tripod is not sufficiently rigid the observing or imaging experience will not be good.

 Often the mount comes as part of ‘package’ of mount and telescope and these are often either single arm alt/az mounts that are supplied with compact telescopes such as Maksutovs or Schmidt-Cassegrains or fork mounts that can be used either as an alt/az mount or, with an equatorial wedge, as an equatorial mount for larger Schmidt-Cassegrains.
 These do have some limitations as to the regions of sky that can be observed and so, particularly when buying a telescope tube assembly, be it a refractor, Newtonian or Catadioptric (such as Schmidt-Cassegrain) telescope, one will usually purchase either an equatorial or alt/az mount on which to mount it.

 Alt/az mounts are more compact and easier to set up and are perfect for visual observing.
 When imaging, there is the problem of ‘frame rotation’ but, providing short exposures are used, the software such as Deep Sky Stacker or Sequator that aligns and stacks the individual short exposure frames to give the effect of one longer exposure compensates for this so it is not a major problem.
 On the other hand, equatorial mounts need first to be aligned onto the North Celestial Pole and then star aligned on one or two stars before use.
 An alt/az mount is thus perhaps better for use as a ‘get up and go’ mount to take out to dark sky sites.